Switcheo/tradehub/README.md

   switcheocli tx subaccount activate-sub-account --from oraclewallet --keyring-backend file -y --fees 100000000swth -b block oraclewallet <oraclewallet-swth-address> <val-swth-address>
   ```

+This will allow your `oraclewallet` to send oracle votes on behalf of your `val` wallet.

 ## Upgrading your node

 When upgrading a minor binary version (e.g. 1.5.0 to 1.5.1), there should be no changes in consensus or chain state.
 In this case, we can simply patch the node and CLI binaries - `switcheod` and `switcheocli` by hot replacing them.